NVIDIA/NeMo/docs/source/multimodal/speech_llm/intro.rst

 Another approach is to use a cross-attention mechanism, where text embeddings attend to speech embeddings to extract task-specific information.
 To minimize the computational cost, we add a cross-attention module only before the LLM.
+The `BESt features from TwO Worlds <https://arxiv.org/pdf/2406.19954v1>`__ (BESTOW) model follows this approach.

 .. image:: https://github.com/NVIDIA/NeMo/releases/download/v1.23.0/bestow.png
     :align: center
     :alt: BESTOW model
     :scale: 50%

+NeMo Framework contains `example scripts <https://github.com/NVIDIA/NeMo/tree/main/examples/multimodal/speech_llm>`__ for training and evaluating for both SALM and BESTOW models.
+A pre-trained `checkpoint <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/speechllm_fc_llama2_7b>`__ for SALM is also available.